isana25/Fake-News-Detection-Using-Text-Classification/README.md

-# Spam & Fake News Detection
+# Spam & Fake News Detection using NLP Classification

 ## Overview
 A machine learning project to classify text as spam (emails/SMS) or fake news using NLP techniques.